What Is TMS Therapy?

 Mental health conditions like depression, anxiety, and OCD share a common root: dysregulation in specific brain circuits.
 When these circuits misfire — either underactive in depression or overactive in anxiety — the result is symptoms that medication alone often can’t fully resolve.

 Transcranial Magnetic Stimulation (TMS) uses precisely targeted magnetic pulses to stimulate or calm the relevant brain regions, restoring normal neural communication.
-Unlike medication, TMS doesn’t circulate through your entire body — it works exactly where your condition originates.
+Unlike medication, TMS doesn’t circulate through your entire body — it targets the brain circuits involved in your condition.

-Each session lasts 15–30 minutes in one of our 16 treatment centers.
+Each session typically lasts 15–20 minutes at one of our 16 treatment centers.
 You sit comfortably in a chair while a magnetic coil delivers pulses to the treatment area.
 There’s no anesthesia, no sedation, and no recovery time.
 Most patients drive themselves home immediately after.

 Why Choose NeuroStim?